Learn about our past programs and the surrounding environment at

 We have designed a four-week program that will connect us with our mission, our surrounding natural area, our fellow artists and our own inner process of creation.
 Tours, gatherings to share our work, meditation, yoga classes and a temascal experience (sweat lodge), will all be part of this eco-holistically inspired program!
 It includes the following activites (feel free to join those that you feel called to!) -Welcome and farewell dinners. -Drawing workshops.
 Get feedback from your fellow artists on your envisioned projects. -Writing workshops.
-Get feedback from your fellow writers on your envisioned projects. -Bilingual weekly gatherings over brunch to share pieces of our projects with the group. -Meditation and yoga sessions to root us to the present and stimulate the body’s innate creative energy. -The Three-Island boat tour to get to know our geographical placement. -One mangrove tour to learn about the island’s biodiversity and challenges. -One bioluminescence night tour to spark our creativity. -A temascal experience to cleanse us to our essence. -Participation in the second collective volume of the Quantum Prose Eco-Active Series.
-(Should you develop a full book of artistic merit we are open to evaluating its publication in our main catalogue)
+Get feedback from your fellow writers on your envisioned projects. -Bilingual weekly gatherings over brunch to share pieces of our projects with the group. -Meditation and yoga sessions to root us to the present and stimulate the body’s innate creative energy. -The Three-Island boat tour to get to know our geographical placement. -One mangrove tour to learn about the island’s biodiversity and challenges. -One bioluminescence night tour to spark our creativity. -A temascal experience to cleanse us to our essence. -Publication in the anthology of the Residency and international distribution through the press' channels.

 Interested in being part of the Quantum Prose – Holbox 2022 EcoArtists Program?
 Send us the following information and materials to email@example.com -Candidate’s personal information: name, short bio, address and contact phone number. -Sample of your work.
 Writers: A writing sample in pdf format (10 pages double-spaced) either in English or Spanish Visual artists: A shared digitalized version of your artistic dossier via Google Drive. -A paragraph containing a tentative project to be developed during the residency. -Visual artists, please indicate which specific media is involved in your project and if shipping arrangements will be needed to return your work to your home.
 Remember that we are focusing on painting, drawing and photography.
 IMPORTANT: The applicant will be responsible for their own medical / accident coverage.
 Please, acknowledge this your application.
 If you have an accessibility or disability concerns, let us know!